TaitoUnited/taito-cli/docs/plugins.md

 * `taito env apply`: Create and store secrets on `env apply`.
 * `taito env rotate`: Create and store secrets on `env rotate`.
-* `taito secrets`: Load and show secrets.
+* `taito secrets`: Load and show the secrets.
 * `taito passwd *`: Manage commonly shared passwords.
 * Pre-hook for reading a secret on demand.

 Plugins:

-* [kube-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kube-secrets/README.md): Stores secrets using Kubernetes.
+* [kube-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kube-secrets/README.md): Uses Kubernetes to store secrets.
 * [generate-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/generate-secrets/README.md): Generates secret values on demand either by generating random values or by querying secret details from user.
-* [gcloud-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcloud-secrets/README.md): Stores secrets using Google Cloud KMS and Storage.
+* [gcloud-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcloud-secrets/README.md): Uses Google Cloud KMS and Google Cloud Storage to store secrets.

+> TIP: You can enable multiple secret plugins at the same time.
+For example, enable the kube-secrets plugin so that secrets are available for Kubernetes deployments.
+Additionally, enable the gcloud-secrets plugin so that at least non-random secrets will be saved to a storage bucket just in case you accidentally delete secrets from Kubernetes.

 ## Services